RTXteam/RTX-KG2/README.md

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/install-docker.sh)

 (otherwise, the subsequent commands in this section assume that Docker is installed on whatever host system you are running).
+NOTE: if your docker installation (like on macOS Homebrew) doesn't require `sudo`, just omit the `sudo` commands in the host OS below.

 (2) Clone the RTX software into your home directory: